jgliss/pylapsy/README.md

 # pylapsy

-Python toolbox for timelapse image processing
+Python toolbox for timelapse image processing.

 ## Want to contribute?